 DAMOS: Database of Mycenaean at Oslo

-The earliest written evidence of the Greek language is comprised of inscriptions from ca. XIV-XII B.C., written in a syllabic script which we call Linear B and was deciphered only in 1952.
+The earliest written evidence of the Greek language is comprised of inscriptions from ca. XIV-XII B.C., written in a syllabic script which we call Linear B, and was deciphered only in 1952.
 The language of the inscriptions is referred to as Mycenaean Greek.
-This project aims at creating a complete, annotated and searchable corpus of the texts written in Linear B.
+This project aims to create a complete, annotated and searchable corpus of the texts written in Linear B.

 A tablet from Knossos (Co 903)

 The Linear B texts are generally quite short administrative documents, written mostly on clay tablets (but also on vases, and occasionally on other kind of materials).
 They have been found within the remains of the Mycenaean palaces at Knossos, Pylos, Thebes, Tiryns, Mycenae, and other few sites both on Crete and mainland Greece.
 The great majority of the documents are conserved in Greece: at the Heraklion and Khania museums on Crete, the National Archeologial Museum of Athens and the archeological museums of Thebes, Nauplio and Tiryns, though we find also a few ones scattered in other museums, like the Ashmolean Museum in Oxford.